Importing vehicles from Great Britain and Northern Ireland

 Registering vehicles from Northern Ireland (NI)

-Before purchasing a vehicle in Northern Ireland, please ensure that you have the proofs listed above.
+Before purchasing a vehicle in Northern Ireland, please ensure that you have some, or all, of the proofs listed above.
 In particular, note the requirement that the specific vehicle must be identified.
 Without these proofs, you will be liable to pay Customs Duty and VAT before the vehicle can be registered in Ireland.

-Next: Vehicles imported from or routed through Northern Ireland (NI)
+Next: Vehicles imported from Great Britain (GB), routed through, Northern Ireland (NI)